whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 I've studied many different kinds of economies, including communism in the Soviet Union, capitalism in the United States, or socialism in China.
 They may seem very different, but at their core, all these economies encourage and require selfishness.

-How do healthy nations of all kinds do so well at avoiding this sort of hurtful selfishness?
+How do healthy nations of all kinds avoid hurtful selfishness?

 ### Deliberately Avoiding Selfishness at All Costs

 In every healthy nation I've found, people recognize that selfishness would be a tremendous threat if it were ever allowed to take hold, and they go to great lengths to help everyone feel comfortable with sharing generously.

-Even in healthy nations, someone may occasionally not get along with others, or start to feel disconnected or untrustful.
+Even in healthy nations, someone may occasionally not get along with others, or start to feel disconnected or distrustful.
 As a result, they may start acting selfishly, prioritizing their own needs over the needs of the group.

 Robin Kimmerer described how the traditional Potawatomi responded when they noticed someone behaving selfishly.
 If someone refused to share, they first counseled the person to help them feel comfortable sharing again.
 If the person insisted on acting greedily, they then escalated to ostracizing and, if necessary, even banishing them.[xxx-braiding sweetgrass|windigo footprints]